MPAS-Dev/compass/docs/developers_guide/organization.rst

         Attributes
         ----------
         mesh_type : str
-            The resolution or tye of mesh of the test case
+            The resolution or type of mesh of the test case
         """

         def __init__(self, test_group, mesh_type):